 All groups are facilitated by trained volunteers.
 Our facilitators participate regularly in continuing education and report to the Director of Adult Bereavement Services.

 Participants must be at least 21 years old and working in or residing in Montgomery County, Maryland and be skilled using Zoom and grieving the loss of a loved one.

 All Adult Bereavement Support groups are tailored to the specific loss and are provided at no charge.

 New groups are formed as community needs arise.

-PLEASE NOTE: Due to COVID-19, most of CaringMatters' Adult Bereavement Support groups are meeting online on Zoom until further notice.
+PLEASE NOTE: Most of CaringMatters' Adult Bereavement Support groups are meeting online on Zoom.